nadeemb53/gen-art-platform/README.md

 5. Decentralized Media Cluster: A module for storing and serving files, such as project details and NFT metadata.
 6. Marketplace Smart Contract: A smart contract for trading NFTs.
 7. Backend Wallet Manager: A module for securely managing on-chain operations in the backend.
+8. EventTracker: This service is a separate component that collects logs from confirmed blocks and parses events emitted by the smart contracts to update the database with the relevant information.
+This service is crucial for providing accurate market statistics and ensuring the platform's data is up-to-date.

 We will be implementing two core smart contracts that are part of the system architecture: